dietrichm/dotfiles/README.md

 ![Tmux running Neovim while working on a software project](https://repository-images.githubusercontent.com/222291363/62316e00-9b8e-11eb-85a4-74bf9b11aeda)

+_Note: this is an outdated screenshot from when I was still running Tmux._

 ## Dependencies

 The following is required for installing and using these dotfiles: